 First, you must persuade your suppliers to accept electronic payments by outlining all the advantages.
 The second is scanning vendor invoices and entering them into the AP automation system.

-Invoices are transformed into usable data for unified communication, integration features, and automation processes once everything is digitized.
+Once everything is digitised, digitised invoices are transformed into usable data for unified communication, integration features, and automation processes.
 This is one of the significant benefits of a paperless AP function (apart from saving trees).

 Suppose your system has an invoice in the system that needs verification.
 This is when you need invoice automation software to validate the purchase order (PO) if it can be retrieved from your connected accounting system.
 So giving your approvers the information they need to decide quickly on the invoice is essential.